sakthiinfotec/weblinks/java.md

 #### Modern Frameworks
 - Dependency Injection-based frameworks such as [Guice](https://github.com/google/guice), [Spring](https://spring.io/), [Micronaut](https://micronaut.io/), and [Quarkus](https://quarkus.io).
+- [Project Lombok](https://projectlombok.org/): Project Lombok (or Lombok) is an annotation-based Java library that allows you to reduce boilerplate code.
+Lombok offers various annotations aimed at replacing Java code that is well known for being boilerplate, repetitive, or tedious to write.

 [Quarkus - A Kubernetes-native Java framework for cloud-native application](https://quarkus.io)
 [Micronaut® framework is a modern, open source, JVM-based, full-stack toolkit for building modular, easily testable microservices and serverless applications](https://micronaut.io/)